 Today, if not obliterated by erosion, or dike building, one would only expect to see slight depression in the soil on the site where one of these plankhouses stood.
 In the early 1800’s there were hundreds of them on the lower Columbia.

-The pestilence of the 1830’s is now widely regarded to be malaria epidemic.
+The pestilence of the 1830’s is now widely regarded to have been a malaria epidemic.
 Sauvie Island tribes—perhaps owing to the marshy landscape— were particularly devastated.

 The Indians believed it had been introduced by an American ship involved in the salmon trade, the Owyhee, commanded by John Dominis.
 They may have been right, as the ship had visited malarial ports before sailing to the Columbia.